 At the time of writing

-Now I have brands reaching out to me on a regular basis to sponsor my YouTube videos or to make review videos of their products.
+Now I have brands reaching out to me on a regular basis to sponsor YouTube videos, blog posts and Instagram posts, or to make review videos of their products.

 The key to making money off partnerships and sponsorships is to know your value.
 Remember you are creating original marketing content for a company and advertising that product to the audience that you have spent a long time cultivating and building trust with (these are both separate and valuable services that they would traditionally have to pay an “industry professional” for).